liflab/beepbeep-3-book/markdown/palettes/README.md

 If the parsing fails, such as when the input string is not properly formatted, the function outputs a special `JsonElement` called `JsonNull`, as can be observed in the second line of output.

 `JsonElement` is actually an umbrella class to designate a generic JSON object.
-In reality, the object returned by the parsing function will belong to one of the descendants of this class, namely:
+In reality, the object returned by the parsing function will belong to one of the descendents of this class, namely:

-- `JsonMap` if the parsed string corresponds to an associative map
+- `JsonMap` if the parsed string corresponds to an associative map.
-- `JsonList` if the parsed string corresponds to a list
+- `JsonList` if the parsed string corresponds to a list.
 - `JsonString`, `JsonNumber`, or `JsonBoolean` if the string parses to one of the primitive types.

 The contents of these objects can also be queried.
 For example, the following code extracts elements from the object `j` obtained previously, which is actually an instance of `JsonMap`: